TNTBA/OrangeStorm-Giga-Profile-for-Orca/readme.md

 # System profile for Orca Slicer
 ![orca-screenshot](https://github.com/user-attachments/assets/c6cfe1cd-7b1f-45fe-b8c2-be0092766612)

+# 9/17/2024 - I have decided to stop working on this project.
+Elegoo has a fork of Orcaslicer which has print profiles which are much better than what you'll find here.
+Check it out: https://github.com/ELEGOOTechSupport/ElegooSlicer  Read more here: https://tntba.com/giga-tap-orangestorm-giga-probe-mod/

 **Currently this profile works ONLY after making changes to your printer.cfg file in klipper.**
 **This is only for Elegoo Printers who are using a single hotend.
 If you are using more than one hotend (IDEX configuration), do not use this configuration.**